margolisj/go-supreme/readme.md

 * Test - SUCESSFUL, 3 Liquid Tees but ended in crash

 ### 9/20/18
-* Test queuing properly
+* Test queueing properly
+* Run more versions:
+  * Find beta testers
   * Run at parents and locally
   * Test on google cloud

 ## Libraries and Code Examples